Tag: BT Group

 FX AUS/USD. – 20.9 points.

-Finally, anyone wishing to short-term trade for themselves I am trialling a notification system to help you.
-You will get my information directly to your smartphone.
+Finally, anyone wishing to short term trade for themselves I am trialling a notification system to help you.
+You will get my information direct to your smart phone so you will need an account that you can action through your phone.
+More later.

 Our only share to stop out was DaVita Healthcare Partners for a loss of £216.
-An excellent possibility if I get another buy signal.
-On this occasion, it dropped below my previous buy signal, and I took our loss early.
+This is still an excellent possibility if I get another buy signal.
+On this occasion it dropped below my previous buy signal and I took our loss early.

 We are currently in the money in all our other shares:

-Of note: In the weekly reports I show the points up and down, rather than how much we are up or down monetarily.
+….of note: In the weekly reports I show the points up and down, rather than how much we are up or down monetarily.
 I find this helps me stay separate from the money emotion of it all.
-I will trade an amount for each share depending on an acceptable risk level.
-Governed by several things but mainly the value of the stock.
-For example, BT Group may have £30 per point risked whereas Under Armour has 0.9 pence per point risked…..
+I will trade an amount on each share depending on an acceptable risk level.
+This is governed by several things but mainly the value of the share.
+For example BT Group may have £30 per point risked whereas Under Armour has 0.9 pence per point risked…..

 Arm Holding up 7.8 points.
 This share has provided a lower high and I will move my stop up close or will come out soon for a small profit.